Please use all equipment in a safe

 Not for Medical or Veterinary use.

-Not for dangerous environments such as high voltage,
+Not for dangerous environments such as high voltage, explosive, moving machinery, etc.

-Think about your safety before you put any video
+Think about your safety before you put any video inspection camera in any location.

-Caution do not put the inspection camera (or yourself)
+Caution do not put the inspection camera (or yourself) in dangerous locations, such as moving machinery, near electricity or gasoline etc.

 The flying debris or shock may hurt or kill.
-Remember the icam
+Remember the icam video cable conducts electricity very well like a metal pole.

-Using the camera in or around water.
+Mounting the camera in or around water.

 This waterproof camera is supplied with a UL approved 12 VDC power supply.
 If the camera is to be used in an area that is required by UL and electrical code to use a GFI (ground fault interrupter), the 12 VDC adapter MUST be connected to a GFI outlet.
 The power supply is NOT waterproof and should be mounted indoors.
 Typical areas that require a GFI approved outlets are any outdoor applications, garage, bathroom or kitchen locations, or any other area that may have water or moisture present.
 ADDITIONALLY all system components (monitor, VCR, power supply, etc or other equipment) that may be connected to the camera, directly or indirectly, must also have GFI protection.
 CCTV monitors or TVs used to view the camera must be fully protected from any possible moisture contamination.
 Be absolutely positive before connecting any 120 VAC monitor, recording device, etc. that the device(s) does not have stray electrical leakage that can cause a dangerous or deadly electrical shock hazard once the camera comes near water.
 Contact a licensed electrician for further information on requirements for GFI usage.
 All non-waterproof system components must be located indoors with appropriate electrical shock precautions adhered to.